kitkatod/dDungeon/docs/standardSectionModifiers.md

 # Standard Section Modifiers

-Section Modifiers are Task Scripts which run after a Dungeon Section is placed.
-These tasks can change anything about the section.
+Section Modifiers are Task Scripts which are usually run after a Dungeon Section is placed using the Custom Event [dd_dungeon_section_placed](/docs/customEvents.md#dd_dungeon_section_placed).
+These tasks can change anything about the section after it has been placed.

-The below Tasks are generalized for use in different Dungeons.
+The below Tasks are generalized for use in different Dungeons as needed.

 * [dd_StandardSectionModifiers_ChangeBiome](#dd_StandardSectionModifiers_ChangeBiome)
 * [dd_StandardSectionModifiers_SimplexNoise](#dd_StandardSectionModifiers_SimplexNoise)